pixiebrix/pixiebrix-extension/end-to-end-tests/README.md

 - To run tests in interactive UI mode, use `npm run test:e2e -- --ui`.
 This view shows you the entire test suite and allows you to run individual tests in a specific browser.
+  - If this is the first time you've run the tests in interactive mode, the tests may be filtered.
+Expand the collapsed section next to the Filter searchbox to see the filterable "projects"
 - You can also run specific test files in the CLI by providing a path matcher to the
   command: `npm run test:e2e -- smoke` (runs all tests with "smoke" in the path).
 - You can also run tests within the Intellij IDE by clicking on the play button next to the test definition. (